AlexArcPy/intern-wiki/Configuring-Intern.md

-Test Stack configuration occurs through a single AMD module.
+Intern configuration occurs through a single AMD module.
 If in a node.js environment, the *module identifier* of this file is specified using the `config` command-line argument; if in a browser environment, this is specified using the `config` url parameter.
-For an example of a working Test Stack configuration, you may look at the [Test Stack self-test configuration](../blob/master/test/teststack.js).
+For an example of a working Intern configuration, you may look at the [Intern self-test configuration](../blob/master/test/selftest.intern.js).

 ## Configuration Options